-Incorrect alignment of the platform with the robot base will result in incorrect robot performance.
+Incorrect alignment of the platform with the robot base will result in incorrect robot performance and possible damage to the drive shaft.

 Do not overstretch the outer-arm springs.
 Separate the ball joint sockets only enough to fit them over the ball studs.